puppeteer/puppeteer/docs/api.md

 At every point of time, page exposes its current frame tree via the [page.mainFrame()](#pagemainframe) and [frame.childFrames()](#framechildframes) methods.

 [Frame] object's lifecycle is controlled by three events, dispatched on the page object:
 - ['frameattached'](#event-frameattached) - fired when the frame gets attached to the page.
-Frame could be attached to the page only once.
+A Frame can be attached to the page only once.
 - ['framenavigated'](#event-framenavigated) - fired when the frame commits navigation to a different URL.
 - ['framedetached'](#event-framedetached) - fired when the frame gets detached from the page.
-Frame could be detached from the page only once.
+A Frame can be detached from the page only once.

 An example of dumping frame tree: